vic-ma/howtodismantle.github.io/_posts/2025-05-28-All-Aboard-the-API-Express-Peakboard-Meets-Deutsche-Bahn.md

   - name: DBDepartures.pbmx
     url: /assets/2025-05-28/DBDepartures.pbmx
 ---
-On this blog, we've explored many different APIs and explained how to integrate them with Peakboard.
-In today's article, we'll explain how to use the [DBF API](https://dbf.finalrewind.org) in Peakboard.
-This is an unofficial API that returns the current arrivals and departures of trains in German cities.
-The backend of the service is open source, and you can learn more by checking out the [DBF GitHub](https://github.com/derf/db-fakedisplay).
+On this blog, we've introduced many different APIs and explained how to use them in Peakboard.
+Today, we'll be looking at the [DBF API](https://dbf.finalrewind.org).
+This is an unofficial API that returns the arrival and departure times of trains in Germany.
+The API's backend is open source, and you can learn more about it by checking out the [GitHub repo](https://github.com/derf/db-fakedisplay).

 We'll use this API to build an app that shows all the train departures of a German city, just like a departure board in a train station.
-The bigger goal with this article is to explain how to process an API payload and present a formatted version of the data to the user.
+The greater goal of this article is to explain how to process an API payload and display a formatted version of the data, using dataflows and conditional formatting.

 ## The API call